 Here at Bright Earth we are committed to creating a space where a broad diversity of people feel welcome.
-We hope that anyone can receive the gifts of our simple Buddhist practice.

-We abide by the Trust’s anti-discrimination policy.
 Although we will continue to do our own work on, for example, our privilege, we know that as bombu (foolish) beings we will continue to make mistakes.
 We always welcome feedback, and we trust that both individually and as a sangha we will continue to learn.

 You are welcome here if you’re an experienced Buddhist practitioner or if you’ve never encountered Buddhism before.